-Welcome to Lucy’s art practice Web site.
-This site contains pictures and documents relating to Lucy’s undergraduate and professional practice in fine art.
+Welcome to Lucy’s art practice web site.
+This site contains pictures and documents relating to Lucy’s undergraduate, postgraduate and professional practice in fine art.

-To read about Lucy’s work on the role of art in the public education curriculum, click here
+To read about Lucy’s work on the role of art in the public education curriculum, click here.

 About Lucy Smith